valentinem1/pair-programming-workshop-mod2/README.md

 # README

+##Deliverables
 The goal is to create a Restaurant model, view, and controller.
+The app should have the following functionalities:
+* display a list of all restaurants' names in the restaurants index page
+* the names of the restaurants should be clickable to the restaurant's show page
+* in the show page, the information of the restaurant (address information) should be displayed

+##Bonus Deliverables
+* A button or link should exist in the show page to redirect back to the index page.
+* Implemenet a new functionality of creating a restaurant

 ##Create a model
 In the terminal, run